SamTeck01/Fabulous-Gadget-and-Accessories/backend/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📄 License

-MIT License - see LICENSE file for details
+This project is licensed under the MIT License.

+## 🆘 Support

+For support, email support@fabulousgadgets.com or create an issue in the repository.